nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/distributor/README.rst

 For out-of-band upload, the sample uses the image management subsystem of the :ref:`zephyr:mcu_mgr`.
 The management subsystem uses the Simple Management Protocol (SMP), provided by the Mcumgr library, to exchange commands and data between the SMP server (the sample device) and the SMP client.
-This sample supports Bluetooth Low Energy as the SMP transport.
+This sample supports Bluetooth Low Energy and UART as the SMP transport.
 See :ref:`zephyr:device_mgmt` for more information about Mcumgr and SMP.

 In this sample, the device flash is split into fixed partitions using devicetree as defined in :zephyr_file:`nrf52840dk_nrf52840.dts<boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts>`.